 Remember in My Big Fat Greek Wedding how the parents would use Windex to cure all ills?
 That’s what Tea Tree Oil is about to be for you.

-This wonder ingredient is made from the leaves of the Tea Tree, or Melaleuca alternifolia, (no, not the one we make green or black tea out of) which typically grows in Australia.
+This wonder ingredient is made from the leaves of the Tea Tree, or Melaleuca alternifolia (no, not the one we make green or black tea out of), which typically grows in Australia.
 The Bundjalung Aborigines of northern New South Wales would crush the leaves and inhale the strong aroma to cure sore throats and as a topical treatment for various skin ailments.
 This potent essential oil has antimicrobial, antibacterial, antifungal, antiviral, antiprotozoal, and anti-inflammatory properties that make it awesome at zapping away all kinds of gross stuff, including E. coli, S. pneumoniae and H. influenzae.
+(Has not been proven to be effective against COVID-19.)

 The following is a list of annoying stuff that happens to the best of us at one point or another that tea tree oil helps with: